Volunteer in Cambodia

 The IVHQ Cambodia volunteer program has volunteer placements located in Phnom Penh, Siem Reap and the Cambodian provinces of Pursat and Kampong Speu.
 When choosing a volunteer’s placement and location, we carefully consider the needs of the local institutions we work with, whilst taking into account the background, experience and skills of the volunteer.
 Volunteers are placed where the most assistance is needed at the time of their volunteer program and volunteers are ultimately assigned with the projects that will benefit both the volunteer and the local institution.

-Volunteer programs begin on the first and third Monday of every month.
-Volunteers can choose to volunteer for durations ranging from 2 weeks to 24 weeks.
-Volunteers are required to fly into Phnom Penh, which is a 7 to 9 hour flight from most major airports in Australia.
+Volunteers are required to fly into Phnom Penh, which is a 13 hour flight from most major airports in Britain.

 Working with NGOs